wgmyers/mal/impls/ruby-wgm/NOTES.md

 ## TODO

-* Entering nothing in the REPL yields an error.
+* FIXED (Step 5) Entering nothing in the REPL yields an error.
 Fix this.
 * Implement float handling.
 Ints only for now.
 * Implement hashmaps properly (only strings or keywords as keys)
 * Implement comments properly